racket/string-constants/README.md

 Contribute to Racket by submitting a [pull request] or reporting an [issue].
 See also the "Community" section of the [racket web page].

+You can generate the documentation for the package and get a short guide on translating by running:

+    scribble string-constants-doc/string-constants/string-constants.html

 ### License

 Racket, including these packages, is free software, see [LICENSE]